-Personalization can be the key for Gen Z retention in higher education, and sharing admittance news is one smart opportunity to leverage it.
+Personalisation can be the key for Gen Z retention in higher education, and sharing admittance news is one smart opportunity to leverage it.
 It serves a twofold purpose: answering questions and helping students get excited for their future at your school.

-This approach to admittance news combines personalization and visual storytelling, encouraging the student to really see themselves at NYIT.
+This approach to admittance news combines personalisation and visual storytelling, encouraging the student to really see themselves at NYIT.
 Plus, by including relevant information about financial aid, the video also addresses practical concerns.
 Doesn’t that paint a better picture of Haley’s future and spark more excitement than a simple “You’re In!” letter?

 3) Make the Enrollment Process Easier With Video

 Part of transforming the student experience involves finding ways to improve that experience.
 This includes processes like enrollment.
 Students are already concerned with their academic studies and don’t need any added stress from complicated administrative processes.